fraserlab/sci-dependentcare/index.md

 ## Goal #2: Relief from work duties this Fall (get people matched by mid-August)

 Our next survey will ask for work responsibilities (e.g. teaching relief, mentorship sharing, committee service, cover for leadership roles, technician or editing services for trainees) that need to be covered in light of caregiver duties.
 We will do our best to activate others without caregiver responsibilities to share some of this burden.
 Ideas include teaching, pairing labs for joint lab meetings/mentorship, committee service, temporary cover for leadership roles.

 ## Goal #3: Match parents with each other to enable shared caregiving (get people matched before August)

 We will create a database of parents, grouped based on your children's age group(s) and your geographic location.
 For this, we need you to fill out the survey going out Wednesday, and we will have this set up by end-of-day Friday.
 For those interested, we hope to enable you to self-organize into cohorts to share efforts/costs.
 You may consider doing this in lecture halls or meeting rooms on campus, which we can help you reserve.
-We note that “expanding your bubble” comes with a safety risk.
+We note that “expanding your bubble” comes with a safety risk and good advice for childcare settings is compiled [here](https://cchp.ucsf.edu/).
+Exisiting UCSF resources for childcare are listed [here](https://campuslifeservices.ucsf.edu/familyservices/35/update_child_care_closures_and_alternative_care).
 We will provide guidance on medical and liability waivers through our website currently under construction.
 Please look out for updates on that.

 ## Goal #4: Expand surveillance testing to groups organized in #3 (ongoing)